 Billings is the largest city in the U.S. state of Montana, and is the principal city of the Billings Metropolitan Area, the largest metropolitan area in over 500 miles (800 km).
 With a trade area of over half a million people it is the largest metropolitan area between Denver and Calgary and between Sioux Falls, South Dakota, and Spokane, Washington.

 Billings is located in the south-central portion of the state and is the county seat of Yellowstone County, 2010 population of 147,972.
 The 2010 Census put the Billings population at 104,170, the only city in Montana to surpass 100,000 people.
 The city is experiencing rapid growth and a strong economy; it has had and is continuing to have the largest growth of any city in Montana.
-Billings has avoided the economic downturn that hit most of the nation as well as avoiding the housing bust.
+Parts of the metro area are seeing hyper growth.
+From 2000 to 2010 Lockwood, a southeastern suburb of the city saw growth of 57.8% the largest growth rate of any community in Montana Billings has avoided the economic downturn that affected most of the nation 2008-2012 as well as avoiding the housing bust.
 With the Bakken oil play in eastern Montana and western North Dakota, the largest oil discovery in U.S. history, as well as the Heath shale oil play just north of Billings, the city's already rapid growth rate is expected to escalate.